»

 Assessment of autism

-Behavioural analysis should be done using ABC chart (antecedent, behaviour, consequence).
+Behavioral analysis should be done using ABC chart (antecedent, behavior, consequence).
 Determine child’s current developmental level, strengths and weaknesses, likes and dislikes.

 Treatment of autism

 Early and intensive intervention is essential for successful management of autism.
-Medication is needed for children with aggressive behaviour.
-Behaviour modification programmes and social skills training and speech stimulation programs helps in improving the socioemotional reciprocity as well as communication skills of these children and helps in alleviating the stereotyped behaviours.
+Medication may be needed for children with aggressive behavior.
+Behavior modification programs and social skills training and speech stimulation programs help in improving the socio-emotional reciprocity as well as communication skills of these children and help in alleviating the stereotyped behaviors.

 Conclusion

-Identifying children with autism and initiating intensive, early ntervention during the preschool years, results in improved outcomes.
+Identifying children with autism and initiating intensive, early intervention during the toddler age, results in improved outcomes.